 2. Decide on how you will correct the unwanted behaviour and ensure that everyone in the household can stick to it.

-3. Establish a consequence, which you will consistently implement to deal with the inappropriate behavior.
+3. Establish a consequence, which you will consistently implement to deal with the inappropriate behaviour.
 This consequence should be fair and should be decided on ahead of time so your child knows what to expect.

 4. Stick with your plan (which every caretaker must enforce as well) for at least two-three weeks.
 Your child may act up more for the first few days once you implement this new routine.
-This behavior is common and is a way for the child to test your will (and therefore your new parenting technique).
+This behaviour is common and is a way for the child to test your will (and therefore your new parenting technique).
 It is therefore very important that you do not break this new routine until you see results.
 If you do, your child will remember that all he needs to do is rebel long enough and mommy/daddy will give up.